Five prep football rivalry games lost, five intriguing replacements

 Hurricane at Winfield: These Putnam County rivals have played 79 times and squared off every year since 2005 (Winfield has moved back and forth between AAA and AA enrollment).
 The Redskins lead the series 47-28-4 and have taken 24 of the last 25 meetings.

-Wayne at Tolsia: They were intending to resume this Wayne County rivalry, which sat out a couple of seasons after the schools had met every year between 1990-2017.
+Wayne at Tolsia: They were intending to resume this Wayne County rivalry, which sat out a couple of seasons after the schools had met every year between 1990 and 2017.
 The Pioneers have taken 18 of the first 29 games.

 An honorable mention goes to another lost rivalry in Marion County — North Marion at East Fairmont — which was derailed after being played 41 straight years.